-I started out in the film industry as a teenager when I made my first short films.
-After being a runner and trainee on a variety of films, I left school and worked in production and development for Merchant Ivory Productions.
-I returned to them after university, doing my time on films such as “Le Divorce” (James Ivory, 2003), “The Golden Bowl” (James Ivory, 2000) and the “Mystic Masseur” (Ismail Merchant, 2001).
-Ismail, Jim and Ruth nurtured me through these years and beyond.
-They still inspire me.
+The Children’s Film Unit introduced me to filmmaking as a teenager.
+After working as a runner and trainee on a variety of films (memorably including “Jefferson in Paris”), I left school and worked in production and development for Merchant Ivory Productions (MIP).
+I returned to MIP after university, doing my time as a Producer’s Assistant and APOC on films such as “Le Divorce” (James Ivory, 2003), “The Golden Bowl” (James Ivory, 2000) and the “Mystic Masseur” (Ismail Merchant, 2001).
+Ismail, Jim and Ruth mentored and nurtured me from these years onwards.

-I studied filmmaking, completing an MFA from the Film Program at Columbia University’s School of the Arts where I held a Focus Fellowship.
-Before that I did an MA in Literature, Culture & Modernity from QMUL and an undergraduate degree in English from Wadham College in Oxford.
-I speak Urdu, Italian, French and Spanish and have an ongoing interest in cultural encounter, literature, psychoanalysis and critical theory.
+I completed an MFA as a Directing Concentrate from the Film Program at Columbia University’s School of the Arts where I held a FOCUS Fellowship.
+My graduation film, My Father’s Son (2007) was crowdfunded and awarded a Milos Forman Award.
+I hold an MA in Literature, Culture & Modernity from QMUL and an undergraduate degree in English from Wadham College in Oxford.
+I enjoy languages and have an ongoing interest in cultural encounter, literature, psychoanalysis and critical theory.

 In 2015/2016, I was selected as an Arts Council of England Fellow on the Clore Leadership Programme.
 Through the fellowship, I did a three month senior work placement at the Institute of Contemporary Arts and benefitted from a range of high level mentoring, training and coaching.
 I was also funded by the AHRC to write a piece of research on diversity and cultural policy.